 A few years ago I realized I wanted to do something to help.
 It took a while to figure out what and how.
 I found allies at the Davis Museum at Wellesley College who share my interest and agreed to administer the biennial Prilla Smith Brackett Award for Boston Area women artists, to help advance their careers.
 The Boston Foundation manages the funds.
 Important to me is that one can self-nominate, and that word and encouragement reach communities of color.
 I am so grateful that I am able to do this, and hope the award will inspire others.

-Should you be in a position to help other artists financially, you could consider donating to:
+Should you be in a position to help other artists financially, you could consider donating to (list current as of April 2020):

 - Musicians/music artists in need of aid through Passim’s PEAR Fund, the Boston Music Maker Relief Fund, and the Boston Singers Relief Fund.